 COVID-19 was declared as a worldwide pandemic by WHO in March 2020.
-As of the date of this prospectus, the number of worldwide cases is approximately 75 million, with more than 1.6 million confirmed deaths.
+As of the date of this prospectus, the number of worldwide cases is approximately 102.6 million, with more than 2.2 million confirmed deaths.
 At this stage, many countries in Europe are experiencing a second wave of cases, while the number of new cases per day in the United States is at an all-time high.
-COVA is a global, multicentric, double-blind, placebo-controlled, group-sequential, and adaptive two-part Phase 2-3 study with a total of 310 hospitalized patients in both parts.
+COVA is a global, multicenter, double-blind, placebo-controlled, group-sequential, and adaptive two-part Phase 2-3 study with a total of 310 hospitalized patients in both parts.
 Part 1 will include the first 50 patients and the data from all study participants will be analyzed together at the end of Part 2.
 We are using the adult oral formulation of Sarconeos (BIO101) at 350 mg b.i.d.
-During the study, two IAs will be performed by the Data Monitoring Committee, or DMC, with the first one from the first 50 participants and the second IA on the safety and efficacy data from 155 participants, which will be used to re-assess the final sample size.
+During the study, two IAs will be performed by the DMC, with the first one from the first 50 participants and the second IA on the safety and efficacy data from 155 participants, which will be used to re-assess the final sample size.
 The study was approved in the following countries: the United States, Brazil, France, Belgium and the United Kingdom.
 The first participant in Part 1 of the study was enrolled in August 2020 in Belgium.
-Enrollment for Parts 1 and 2 of the study are expected to be completed in the first quarter of 2021.
-The first IA is anticipated to occur in the first quarter of 2021, subject to any COVID-19-related delays and the impact of the current pandemic on our operations, with results of the study and submission for EUA with the FDA and conditional marketing authorization with the EMA expected in the second quarter of 2021.
+On January 8, 2021, the independent DMC of COVA reviewed the safety data analysis from the first 20 patients who were enrolled in the study, and recommended beginning recruitment for Part 2 of COVA.
+Authorization has been obtained for most clinical centers from regulatory authorities (national regulatory agency and/or central IRB and/or local Ethics Committees) in the United States and Brazil for the start of Part 2.
+Enrollment for Part 1 was completed on January 21, 2021.
+Enrollment for Part 2 of the study is expected to be completed in the first quarter of 2021.
+The first IA is anticipated to occur in the first quarter of 2021, subject to any COVID-19-related delays and the impact of the current pandemic on our operations, with results of the study and submission for EUA with the FDA and conditional marketing authorization with the EMA expected in the second quarter of 2021 (subject to any delays in patient recruitment or retention, interruptions in sourcing or supply chain, regulatory authorizations, COVID-19-related delays, and the impact of the current pandemic).

 Due to the global pandemic, the rising number of COVID-19 cases, and the need for new treatments, especially for patients who are hospitalized with severe respiratory manifestations such as COVID-19 related ALI/ARDS, regulatory authorities are applying emergency approval programs.

 These programs include EUA in the United States, and the EMA conditional marketing authorization, under the guidance of the COVID-19 task-force, and similar programs in other countries.
 If an EUA is achieved, a separate regulatory process will be needed in order to obtain a full marketing authorization (i.e., non-emergency authorization and conditional marketing authorization) for the use of Sarconeos (BIO101) in respiratory failure linked to COVID-19.